ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 A **primary end-user identity** is one that is unique, user-visible, and unable to change.
 (Or equivalently, if it changes, it appears in the application UI as a new conversation with a new user.)
-A primary end-user identity should always be a label in KT, with the end-user's public keys and other account information as the associated value.
+An example of this type of identifier would be an email address on an email service.
+A primary end-user identity SHOULD always be a label in KT, with the end-user's public keys and other account information as the associated value.

 A **secondary end-user identity** is one that is unique, user-visible, and able to change without being interpreted as a different account due to its association with a primary end-user identity.
 These identities are used solely for initial user discovery, during which they're converted into a primary end-user identity (like a UUID) that's used by the application to identify the end-user from then on.
-An example of this type of identity would be a phone number, since users can often change the phone number they use with a service without disrupting existing communications.
-A secondary end-user identity should be a label in KT with the primary end-user identity as the associated value, such that it can be used to authenticate the user discovery process.
+An example of this type of identity would be a username, since users can often change their username without disrupting existing communications.
+A secondary end-user identity SHOULD be a label in KT with the primary end-user identity as the associated value, such that it can be used to authenticate the user discovery process.

 While likely helpful to most common applications, the distinction between handling primary and secondary end-user identities is not a guaranteed rule.
-Applications must be careful to ensure they fully capture the semantics of identity in their application with the label-value pairs they store in KT.
+Applications must be careful to ensure they fully capture the semantics of identity in their application with the labels and values they store in KT.

 # IANA Considerations

 This document has no IANA actions.

---- back

-# Acknowledgments
-{:numbered="false"}

-TODO acknowledge.